nam-ngh/sym-disco/README.md

-## Internal symmetry discovery algorithm for ordinary differential systems
+## Internal symmetry discovery algorithm

 Recovers internal symmetries from the point cloud of unknown ordinary differential systems by resolving the geometry of the equation manifold and imposing internal contact conditions.